 c) electronic sources:

-in case of electronic sources which don’t have doi (digital object identifier) it is necessary to give the address of the relevant website, e.g.
+in case of electronic sources which don’t have a DOI number (digital object identifier), it is necessary to give the address of the relevant website, e.g.

 Narodowe Centrum Nauki [NCN].
 (2012).
 Raport roczny 2011.
 Retrieved from: http://www.ncn.gov.pl/sites/default/files/obrazki/2011-sprawozdaniencn.pdf

 3. The reference rules for other types of sources using the APA style, including standards, regulations, websites, etc., can be found here.
 You will also find detailed information here: APA Style (the official internet website), APA Style (manual), UMUC Library.
 We also encourage the Authors to use the tool for formatting references in APA style ( go to the website )